These homemade Pumpkin Swirl Brownies are moist, insanely delicious, and the only fall brownie recipe you'll ever need!

-- Position a rack in the middle of the oven and preheat to 350°F. Grease an 8×8-inch (or 9×9-inch) metal pan then line with parchment paper, leaving an overhang on all sides.
-Grease the parchment with softened butter.
+- Position a rack in the middle of the oven and preheat to 350°F (180°C).
+Grease an 8×8-inch (or 9×9-inch) metal pan then line with parchment paper, leaving an overhang on all sides.

 - Combine the chopped chocolate, cocoa powder, and espresso powder in a heatproof liquid measuring cup or medium bowl and set aside.170 g dark chocolate, 20 g unsweetened natural or Dutch process cocoa powder, ½ tsp espresso powder

-- Add the butter to a small saucepan over medium heat and cook until the butter just comes to a vigorous simmer, about 5 minutes, swirling the pan occasionally.
+- Add the butter to a small saucepan over medium heat and cook until the butter just comes to a vigorous simmer, about 2 to 3 minutes, swirling the pan occasionally.
 Immediately pour the hot butter over the chocolate mixture and let sit for 2 minutes.
 Whisk until the chocolate is completely smooth and melted, then stir the melted chocolate mixture into the other bowl.115 g unsalted butter

-- Divide batter in half between two medium bowls.
-Working quickly so the batters don’t set, stir in pumpkin puree, vegetable oil, cinnamon, and nutmeg into one of the bowls.
-Stir the melted chocolate mixture into the other.
-Transfer half of chocolate batter to prepared pan smoothing top with a rubber spatula.
-Top with half of pumpkin batter.
+- Transfer half of the chocolate batter to the prepared pan.
+Top with two-thirds of the pumpkin batter.
 Repeat to make one more chocolate layer and one more pumpkin layer.

 - With a small spatula or butter knife, gently swirl the two batters to create a marbled effect.
 Bake until set, 30 to 35 minutes for a 9x9-inch pan; 40 to 45 minutes for an 8x8-inch pan.
 Let cool in pan on a wire rack, then cut into squares and ENJOY!